 If you are hit within 50 meters of a CCP you may not re-spawn there.

-- All discovered weapons are to be made safe by the captured player, this is done verbally.
+- All discovered weapons are to be made safe by the captured player.

-- When your enemy is bleeding out you may take them prisoner after you heal them using medic rules.
+- Once their bleed out time is stopped you may take them prisoner after you heal them using medic rules.

-- Prisoners must now be verbally instructed that their hands are bound instead of holding a tie wrap or loop of rope etc. to represent their hands being bound.
-Players with “bound hands” cannot use them unless they are released by friendly players or have successfully escaped.
+- Prisoners must hold a tie wrap or loop of rope etc. to represent their hands being bound.
+Players with “bound hands” cannot use them unless they are released by friendly players or have successfully broken their bonds.

 - Players may not take ammo from the magazines of dead or injured enemies.